jackhwl/React/WorkingWithComponentsInReact18/README.md

 ## Section 6: Improving Component UI Performance
 * React.memo Can Solve over Rendering Problems
 * Implementing React.memo to Solve Our Re-rendering Problem
+* Advanced Usage of React.memo with a Custom Function